TL;DR

 How predictive models forecast future consumer behavior

-Statistical modeling examines correlations between data variables to determine influence factors driving outcomes.
+Statistical modeling examines correlations among data variables to identify the factors that drive outcomes.
 These predictive models are then simulated against future scenarios to forecast how consumers might respond.

 Common predictions include user segments likely to churn, prospective lifetime values, products individuals purchase based on past behavior, and whether a user will convert on an offer.
 Models complement human judgment for smarter decisions.
 Continual tuning ensures maximum accuracy.